Latino vote: 2020 election

-Latino voters were a crucial part of President Joe Biden's electoral victory in the 2020 Presidential election.
-He won 65% of the Latino vote to Donald Trump's 32%, according to Edison Research exit polls.
+Latino voters were a crucial part of President Joe Biden's electoral victory in the 2020 presidential election.
+He won 65% of the Latino vote, and Donald Trump won 32%, according to Edison Research exit polls.
 In the swing states of Arizona and Nevada, Latino voters made the difference for Joe Biden.
-Many Latino voters in Nevada are members of the Culinary Union Local 226 and supported Biden based on Right-to-work standards.
+Many Latino voters in Nevada are members of the Culinary Union Local 226 and supported Biden based on right-to-work standards.

-In heavily urbanized northeastern states and in California, Biden secured overwhelming majorities among Latino voters, as has long been the case for Democratic presidential candidates.
+In heavily urbanized northeastern states and California, Biden secured overwhelming majorities among Latino voters, as has long been the case for Democratic presidential candidates.

 However, Latino voters proved that they were not monolithic.
-In Florida, Trump earned strong Latino support among Cuban and South American communities in Miami-Dade County, and earned 46% of the overall Latino vote in Florida, much higher than his 35% showing in 2016.
-This shift occurred due to anti-Socialist messaging by Trump's campaign.
-Still, it’s important to note that in every county outside of Miami-Dade County Latinos opted to vote for Biden by a 2 to 1 margin, and in the end he won the majority of Florida’s Latino electorate.
+In Florida, Trump earned strong Latino support among Cuban and South American communities in Miami-Dade County and 46% of the overall Latino vote statewide, much higher than his 35% in 2016.
+This shift occurred due to the anti-socialist messaging of Trump's campaign.
+Still, it’s important to note that in every county outside of Miami-Dade County, Latinos opted to vote for Biden by a 2 to 1 margin.
+In the end, Biden won the majority of Florida’s Latino electorate.

-Additionally, in heavily-Latino South Texas, Biden lost ground compared to Hillary Clinton in 2016, especially in rural counties, however he still carried the Latino vote in the Rio Grande Valley by double digits and two-thirds statewide.
+Additionally, in heavily Latino South Texas, Biden lost ground compared to Hillary Clinton in 2016, especially in rural counties.
+However, he still carried the Latino vote in the Rio Grande Valley by double digits and 58% statewide.

+2024 election

+Latinos proved to be extremely helpful in Donald Trump’s victory in the 2024 presidential election.
+Nationwide, according to exit polling from CNN, he won 46% of the Latino vote, a 14-point shift from four years prior and the largest share since exit polling of Latinos began in 1976, surpassing George W. Bush's 44% record in 2004.
+He also won Latino men outright, with 54% of their vote.
+Much like when Latinos were considered to be crucial in delivering President Joe Biden the White House in 2020, Trump's improvement in several swing states was the difference in winning back several states he lost to Biden, such as Arizona, Nevada, Michigan, and Pennsylvania.

+This shift was most noticeable in Texas and Florida, where Trump widened his electoral margins from 2020.
+Miami-Dade County, home to the heavily Latino city of Miami, gave 55% of their vote to Trump, the first time this has occurred since 1988.
+Statewide, he won 58% of Latino voters.
+In South Texas, especially the Rio Grande Valley and other counties along the border, the vote shedding by Democrats that began four years prior became much more apparent, as Donald Trump flipped Hidalgo, Cameron, Webb, Duval, Starr, Culberson, Maverick, and Willacy County.
+Each of these counties are vastly majority Latino, some having not voted for a Republican presidential candidate for nearly a century.
+For example, Webb County last voted for a Republican for President in 1912, while Duval and Starr County had not voted for a Republican since 1904 and 1892 respectively.
+Statewide, Trump received 55% of Texas' Latino vote.